menandmice/micetro_docs/guides/admin-manual/admin_change_events.rst

 5. When you are finished, click :guilabel:`Add`.

-*Example 1*: Running a Python script named mytest.py.
+*Example*: Running a Python script named mytest.py.

    To run a script named mytest.py that is located in the scripts folder, simply select ``mytest.py`` from the dropdown field.